thijs-flux/fleet-v2/README.md

 Deployments that are not part of the cluster, but which are useful for debugging/testing during development.

 ### Troubleshooting

+## Debugging script
+scripts/debug.sh looks through some common resources and lists those that are not up.
+By all means add more if any others prove problematic.

 ## Changing gateway classes
 The gateway class cannot be changed by flux reconciliation; it will report an imutable value: string of some kind.